 This course sequence is designed for students in the master’s program who wish to work with a faculty advisor to conduct significant, original independent research in the field of applied and computational mathematics (each course is one semester).
 A sequence may be used to fulfill two courses within the 700-level course requirements for the master’s degree; only one sequence may count toward the degree.
 For sequence 625.801-802, the student will produce a technical paper for submission to a journal or to a conference with accompanied refereed proceedings.
 The intent of the research is to expand the body of knowledge in the broad area of applied mathematics, with the research leading to professional-quality documentation.
 Students with a potential interest in pursuing a doctoral degree at JHU, or another university, should consider enrolling in either this sequence or 625.803-804 to gain familiarity with the research process (doctoral intentions are not a requirement for enrollment).

-Completion of at least six courses towards the Master of Science, including 625.401 Real Analysis and/or 625.409 Matrix Theory, 625.403 (Statistical Methods and Data Analysis), and at least one of the following three two-semester sequences: 625.717–718 Advanced Differential Equations: Partial Differential Equations and Nonlinear Differential Equations and Dynamical Systems, 625.721–722 Probability and Stochastic Processes I and II, or 625.725–726 Theory of Statistics I and II).
+Completion of at least six courses towards the Master of Science, including EN.625.401 Real Analysis and/or EN.625.409 Matrix Theory, EN.625.403 (Statistical Methods and Data Analysis), and at least one of the following three two-semester sequences: 625.717–718 Advanced Differential Equations: Partial Differential Equations and Nonlinear Differential Equations and Dynamical Systems, 625.721–722 Probability and Stochastic Processes I and II, or 625.725–726 Theory of Statistics I and II).
 It is recommended that the sequence represent the final two courses of the degree